Military Sexual Trauma

 MST includes any sexual activity during military service in which you were involved against your will or when you were unable to say "no," such as:

-• Sexual contact or activities without your consent like while asleep or intoxicated
+- Unwanted sexual contact or activities that occur without your consent, such as when you're asleep or intoxicated

-MST can happen while on or off duty, or on or off base.
-Perpetrators (the people who commit) MST can be anyone—men or women, military personnel or civilians, superiors or subordinates in the chain of command, strangers, friends, or intimate partners.
+MST can occur whether you're on or off duty, and whether you're on or off base.
+Perpetrators (the people who commit MST) can be anyone—men or women, military personnel or civilians, superiors or subordinates in the chain of command, strangers, friends, or intimate partners.

 Veterans of all gender identities, racial and ethnic backgrounds, sexual orientations, ages, branches, and eras of service have experienced MST.
 Unfortunately, experiences of MST are most common among women Veterans.
 About 1 in 3 women Veterans tell their VA health care provider they experienced sexual harassment or assault while in the military.

-Although MST can be a life-changing event, survivors are remarkably resilient.
-Some Veterans who experienced MST recover on their own.
+Although MST can be a life-changing event, some survivors recover on their own.
 For many, however, the experience of MST may continue to affect their health, even many years later.
+VA is here to help Veterans who experienced MST build resilience and heal.

 What services does VA provide for Veterans who experienced MST?